angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 It's used so widely that almost everyone just calls it _DI_.

-Angular has its own dependency injection framework, and you really can't build an Angular application without it.
+Angular has its own dependency injection framework, and you really can't build an Angular app without it.

 This page covers what DI is, why it's useful, and how to use Angular DI.